maraouf/OmniGrid/docs/guidelines/deploy.md

 The secret is required — without it the Configure SSH step fails immediately.
 The variables are optional (the `|| default` fallbacks are the production values).
-Setting them anyway is worth it because (a) you can change the target host/path without editing the workflow, and (b) the Forgejo UI shows the live configuration for whoever looks.
+Setting them anyway is worth it because (a) you can change the target host/path without editing the workflow, and (b) the CI UI shows the live configuration for whoever looks.

 ### Scope